thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/getting-started.md

 ```
 {: .copy-code}

-Once the installation process is complete for local deployment, you can access the ThingsBoard MQTT Broker UI by visiting the following URL: [http://localhost:8083](http://localhost:8083).
+Once the installation process is complete for local deployment, you can access TBMQ UI by visiting the following URL: [http://localhost:8083](http://localhost:8083).
 Wait patiently until the services are up and running.
 To log in, utilize the following default credentials.

 **Username:**